LisaDou/sketch-generator/README.md

 ## Installation

-- Just download this project, and move **Generate Assets.sketchplugin** to Sketch's plugins folder (to find it, open Sketch, select 'Custom Script...' from the 'Plugins' menu, click the gear icon and choose 'Open Plugins Folder')
+- Just download this project, and double click **Generate Assets.sketchplugin** to have Sketch install it for you :)

 ### If you're using both the beta and stable, and know your way around a command line